<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 Formerly known as ISO/IEC 27001:2005, ISO/IEC 27001-Information technology-Security techniques-Information security management systems-Requirements, is a specification for an ISMS.

+An ISMS is a framework of policies and procedures developed to handle information security and includes all legal, physical, and technical controls involved in an organization’s information risk management process.
 Published by the International Organization for Standardization (ISO), in collaboration with the International Electrotechnical Commission (IEC), ISO 27001 focuses on establishing, implementing, operating, monitoring, reviewing, maintaining, and improving an information security management system.

 What is the Purpose of ISO 27001?

+Whenever you store your information online using cloud services, there is always the issue of security.
+How do you ensure your data is safe from attacks by cybercriminals?
 The ISO standard helps organizations protect their information cost-effectively by developing a set of policies and guidelines.
 Additionally, companies also get an internationally recognized certificate that they can use to build a reputation, as well as increase business opportunities.

 Both businesses and individuals can get ISO 27001 certified.
 Certification for companies is easy.
-All the business needs to do is to maintain an ISMS that covers all aspects of the standard, then invite an accredited certification body to perform the certification audit.
+All the business needs to do is maintain an ISMS that covers all aspects of the standard, then invite an accredited certification body to perform the certification audit.

 Download_Icon_CloudTemperatureMonitoring